Rob Lyon: 'It’s all about getting to the play-offs and then anything can happen.”

-Peterborough Panthers are all set for an ultra-competitive 2023 speedway season and new skipper named
+Peterborough Panthers are all set for an ultra-competitive 2023 speedway season, but opening fixture now postponed

 Peterborough Panthers team manager Rob Lyon says the return of the big names to British Speedway will lead to an ultra-competitive 2023 season.